GCB Symposium

 Contact info@gcb.unibe.ch

-We will open and continuously update the GCB Symposium 2023 Website when more detailed information becomes available.
-We suggest you bookmark this site when it opens in January 2023.
+The GCB will open on January 7, 2024, and continuously update the GCB Symposium 2024 website, as more detailed information becomes available.
+Bookmark this site when it opens in January 2024.

 The prize is awarded to